viamrobotics/viam-python-sdk/README.md

 ## Configure a client application at [app.viam.com](https://app.viam.com)

 Your client application does not directly interact with your hardware.
-Instead, your client application makes calls to the viam-server which can then issues commands to your hardware or read from sensors.
+Instead, your client application makes calls to the `viam-server` which can then issue commands to your hardware or read from sensors.

 To create a client application, to navigate to [app.viam.com](https://app.viam.com).
 After you log in, perform these steps: